 Please understand these are only samples and are not to be used word-for-word.
 Even though some of these letters were prepared by a lawyer, we can’t be liable for someone using these letters incorrectly and we are not here to give legal advice.

 You should always consult a lawyer when drafting a letter that can have a lasting impact on your credit.
 Still, you should still be familiar with the process on your own.
 You should also take the time to read the Fair Credit Reporting Act (FCRA) Section 611.
 This will give you an overview of what rights you have.

-We’ve pulled together an arsenal of helpful resources, tips, and success stories to aid you in fixing your credit using dispute letters.
+We’ve pulled together an arsenal of helpful resources, tips, and success stories to aid you in fixing your credit using a credit dispute letter.
 When done correctly, you can see quick and effective results and start getting access to better interest rates and terms.